EuropeanRespiratorySociety/ERSTemplate-dev/readme.md

 -------------------
 ## Change log

+### What is new in 1.1.15
+* Added masonry/isotope/packary js lib
+* Hot fixes for myERS production readyness

 ### What is new in 1.1.14
 * New dropdown menu with clickable top level items (html change required)